vamsip26/web-intern-coding-challenge/readme.md

 ---------------------
 * File names have underscores
 * Class's and id's in CSS have hyphens
-* variables and functions in JS have camel case
+* Variables and functions in JS have camel case

 Problem
 -------
----
 * ***Best Pizza Around Town***
 	- **Description:**
 		- Create a user friendly web service for finding the latest and top rated pizza restaurants around the world!
 		Design UX/UI that is simple enough to handle/understand for users of all ages.

     - **Requirements:**
-		- Allow users to find a pizzeria either by city name or by specific pizzeria name.
+		- Allow users to find a pizzeria either by city name.
-		- List pizzeria's elegantly (possibly Google Maps API integration).
+		- List pizzeria's elegantly.
-		- Allow users to click on links in the list to gain additional information or start navigation to pizzeria.
+		- Allow users to click on list items to gain additional information from restaurants website.

     - **Questions to think about:**
 		- What are some use cases?